 The Plumstead Township Police Department is comprised of sixteen full-time police officers.
-In addition to the uniformed officers, the department employs three civilians (non-uniform, two full time and one part time) and a part-time crossing guard.
+In addition to the uniformed officers, the department employs two civilians (non-uniform) and a part-time crossing guard.

 The police department is divided up into three categories: